A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Applications and further directions

-Again by applying \refc{expansion}, we obtain a new combinatorial expression for $(-1)^{n-1} \nabla \powerSum_n$ and note that it is $\elementaryE$-positive if we replace $q$ with $q+1$.
+By applying \refc{expansion} we again obtain a new combinatorial expression for $(-1)^{n-1} \nabla \powerSum_n$ and note that it is $\elementaryE$-positive if we replace $q$ with $q+1$.
 We also mention \cite{Bergeron2013} and \cite[Sec.~4]{Bergeron2017}, where related $\elementaryE$-positivity conjectures are made.